nd265/clustering/_sources/intro.md

 to format the plot further, and we will explore these in Chapter
 \@ref(viz).

-(ref:barplot-mother-tongue-labs) Bar plot of the ten Aboriginal languages most often reported by Canadian residents as their mother tongue with x and y labels.
+{numref}`barplot-mother-tongue-labs` Bar plot of the ten Aboriginal languages most often reported by Canadian residents as their mother tongue with x and y labels.
 Note that this visualization is not done yet; there are still improvements to be made.

 ```{code-cell} ipython3
 ten_lang_plot = (